-2. The African American segment’s share of expenditure growth was two thirds of the White segment’s despite the fact they are one fifth the size.
+The African American segment’s share of expenditure growth was two thirds of the White segment’s despite the fact they are one fifth the size.

-3. African Americans have a high level of optimism about their personal future, despite the challenges they face and the perception that their path to success is steeper.
+African Americans have a high level of optimism about their personal future, despite the challenges they face and the perception that their path to success is steeper.

-4. Across age groups, African Americans have a strong sense of cultural pride and a heightened sense of exceptionalism—i.e., a tendency to focus on one’s own internal uniqueness and the perceived differences that set one apart from others.
+Across age groups, African Americans have a strong sense of cultural pride and a heightened sense of exceptionalism—i.e., a tendency to focus on one’s own internal uniqueness and the perceived differences that set one apart from others.

 These factors combine with the desire to share their voice, positioning them as powerful influencers across all segments.

 There's a world of Data Insight Opportunity just for you